 I’ve been at it for a few weeks now and my energy and my enthusiasm are back.
 I also feel I can think straight once again.

 Make “choosing to move” a tiny habit

 As more people are getting vaccinated and some countries feel they can pare down restrictions, we can see light at the end of the tunnel.
 But consciously choosing to move and acting on it will give you back a sense of control that will help you right now.

 It doesn’t have to be a big, long, arduous type of activity.
-Any kind of physical activity performed in the right frame of mind will help you improve your mood and get you through the last few legs of this pandemic.
+Any kind of physical activity performed in the right frame of mind will help you improve your mood and get you through what we hope are the last few legs of this pandemic.